 • Transportation from the place of passing

-• Filing of death certificate and required permits
+• Filing of the death certificate

 • In-house cremation at our licensed, family-owned crematory